urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  Determines whether one string is lexically less than or equal to another string, where the two strings are interpreted as containing ASCII character codes. if the **string_a** and **string_b** are not the same length, the shorter is compared as if spaces were appended to it to form a value that has the same length as the longer.
+  **lle**(3) determines whether one string is lexically less than or equal to another string, where the two strings are interpreted as containing ASCII character codes. if the **string_a** and **string_b** are not the same length, the shorter is compared as if spaces were appended to it to form a value that has the same length as the longer.
 Leading